 Admission to the MA Asian Studies (60 EC, 120 EC or research) or MA International Relations programme.
 Other interested students may be admitted at the discretion of the convener of the course and if places are left.
 Please contact him if you are interested in taking this course but are not enrolled in one of the abovementioned programmes.

 This research seminar focuses on the political economy of contemporary Southeast Asia, with attention to processes and arenas of interaction between business and politics at both national and international level.
-At the national level, topics covered include developmental states, ethnic business minorities, democratization, corruption, privatization, oligarchy, and the ‘middle income trap’.
-In relation to international political economy, themes addressed include decolonization, dependency, regionalism, globalization, and the rapidly changing economic and political relationship between Southeast and Northeast Asia (China, Korea, Japan).
-Students read and discuss key texts, and choose a specific topic for individual research culminating in an essay of 4,000 words (5 ec variant) or 6,000 words (10 ec variant).
+At the national level, topics covered include developmental states, ethnic business minorities, democratization, corruption, oligarchy, and the 'middle income trap'.
+In relation to international political economy, themes addressed include decolonization, dependency, regionalism, globalization, and Southeast Asia's rapidly changing economic and political relationships with China and Japan.
+Students read and discuss key texts, and choose a specific topic for individual research culminating in a substantial written assignment.

 Participants gain a thorough understanding of key aspects of the interaction between political organization and economic activity in the Southeast Asian context, and are trained in critically examining key texts.
 Both oral and written presentations are required.